warren-gates/code-creator/docs/index.md

 ## codeCreator documentation

-[codeCreator](https://plugins.jetbrains.com/plugin/19097-codecreator) is a general purpose code generator plugin for JetBrains [IntelliJ IDEA][intellij] and [Android Studio][androidStudio] development tools.
+[codeCreator](https://plugins.jetbrains.com/plugin/19097-codecreator) is a general purpose code generator plugin for JetBrains [IntelliJ IDEA][intellij] and [Android Studio][androidStudio] IDEs.
 It allows the creation of a code generation task that allows for one or more [sources](#sources) that can be used in one or more [templates](#templates).
 One example would be to create multiple Thymeleaf files from a Java class.

 #### Current Features
 ##### Velocity Context Sources {#sources}